-One of the UK’s biggest investors has called for improved corporate governance in infrastructure companies.
+Hermes Investment Management, one of the UK’s biggest investors, has called for improved corporate governance in infrastructure companies.

-Hermes Investment Management wants to see boards overhauled, the introduction of shareholder committees, and the alignment of executive pay to social and environmental factors, the investor reveals in a new report.
+Hermes wants to see boards overhauled, the introduction of shareholder committees, and the alignment of executive pay to social and environmental factors, the investor reveals in a new report.